LastSamurai333/ComputerVision/README.md

 imbalance problem for one-stage object detector.

-I have trained model only for 4-5 epochs as of now, because each epoch taking 1.5-2hrs.
+I have trained model only for 4-5 epochs as of now, because each epoch taking 1.5-2hrs in colab.
 But as you see in below image, loss is decreasing every epoch & code functionally correct

 Also I discussed my approach in Approach-RetinaNet.pdf